tjcsl/ion/docs/source/developing/styleguide.rst

 Main points:

-- Use 4 spaces per indentation level
+- Indent using 4 spaces.
+- Use underscores in favor of camel case for all names except the naems of classes.
+- Limit all lines to a maximum of 79 characters.
+- Limit the line length of docstrings or comments to 72 characters.

-- Separate top-level functions and class definitions with two blank lines
+- Separate top-level functions and class definitions with two blank lines.

-- Separate method definitions inside a class with a single blank line
+- Separate method definitions inside a class with a single blank line.

-- Use two spaces before inline comment and one space between the pound sign and comment
+- Use two spaces before inline comment and one space between the pound sign and comment/

-- Use a plugin for your text editor to check for/remind you of PEP8 conventions
+- Use a plugin for your text editor to check for/remind you of PEP8 conventions.

-- Capitalize and punctuate comments and git commit messages properly
+- Capitalize and punctuate comments and git commit messages properly.

 Imports
 =======